 My point is simpler: What makes some companies more successful than others is not their startup status but having a startup behavior.
 To be hungry for continuous growth, quick to move from planning to action, fearless in experimenting and genuine enough to want to change the world.

-As an organization, we are always looking for inspiration outside of our industry.
-Working and partnering with the startup community has influenced the way we operate.
+I’m always looking for inspiration from multiple industries.
+Working and partnering with the startup community has influenced the way I operate.
 Here are some lessons.

 1. Make uncertainty your new best friend